ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 I won't be pasting the prompts for binary and multilabel text categorization here to save space.
 Again, the best way to view them is to check my [configuration files]() and cross-reference them with the [prompt templates in the spacy-llm repository]().

-Some `spacy-llm` tasks provide additional arguments such as `label_definitions` to explicitly describe a label to an LLM, and `examples` for few-shot prompting.
+Lastly, some `spacy-llm` tasks provide additional arguments such as `label_definitions` to explicitly describe a label to an LLM, and `examples` for few-shot prompting.
 The library covers most of the core NLP tasks such as NER, text categorization, and lemmatization and seems to be adding more in the natural language understanding (NLU) space (e.g., summarization).

-## Benchmarking results
+## Results: LLMs vs good old-fashioned supervised learning

 I tested on a variety of [decoder-only](https://huggingface.co/learn/nlp-course/chapter1/6) large language models, from commercial ones like GPT-4 to open-source models like Dolly.
 The table below reports the results (**Metrics:** <u>macro F1-score</u> for Dengue and Hatespeech and <u>F1-score</u> for TLUnified-NER):